Sometimes it is convenient to expose the Kubernetes Dashboard to manage the cluster instead of using the console and kubectl.

 Or you can even use this Helm Chart to install the Dashboard.

-Now that the Dashboard has been installed, you will need to create a user:
+Now that the Dashboard has been installed, you will need to create a user.
+To do that, create a service account, service-account.yaml:

 kubectl apply -f service-account.yaml kubectl apply -f cluster-role-binding.yaml